 My aim as an artist is to make work that is profoundly personal, provocative and passionate while exploring universal questions and my ever-evolving ethics.
 My aim as an artist is to make a positive impact on other people and my environment.
-To help.
+I do this through a variety of modalities, but it began with poetry.

 Since I was a child there were poems and word trails scribbled in secret.
-I did it when the emotions grew so big they had to spill out of me…but I never knew that writing would become my livelihood until suddenly it was.
-When I was a teenager, I decided to be an actor and so have received formal training (if you’re into that stuff) in applied theatre and performance with institutions like Lasalle-SIA College Of The Arts (Singapore), the Singapore Repertory Theatre and Griffith University (Brisbane).
-This training helped me to develop the foundational performance abilities within my live work.
+I did it when the emotions grew so big they had to spill out of me.
+I did not know that writing would become such a foundation of my life work.
+When I was a teenager, I wanted to be an actor and so have received formal training (if you’re into that stuff) in applied theatre and performance with institutions like Lasalle-SIA College Of The Arts (Singapore), the Singapore Repertory Theatre and Griffith University (Brisbane).
+This training helped me to develop the fundamental performance abilities within my live work.

 I have been blessed that my writing and dialogue has featured at writers festivals like the Makassar International Writers Festival, the Barcelona Poetry Festival and the Queensland Poetry Festival.
 As a slam poet, I have won competitions in Singapore, Germany and Australia.
 My performances have seen places like Melbourne, Berlin, London, Bali and Kathmandu, and I have toured alongside poets like Anthony Anaxagorou and Sarah Kay.